tonybaloney/plumbery-contrib/fittings/messaging/letschat/README.md

 # Let's Chat server

 [Let's Chat](https://sdelements.github.io/lets-chat/) is a persistent messaging application that runs on Node.js and MongoDB.
 It's designed to be easily deployable and fits well with small, intimate teams.
+It's free (MIT licensed) and ships with killer features such as LDAP/Kerberos authentication, a REST-like API and XMPP support.

 ![Lets Chat](lets-chat.png)

-It's free (MIT licensed) and ships with killer features such as LDAP/Kerberos authentication, a REST-like API and XMPP support.
 In this use case we demonstrate how to create a ready-to-use [Let's Chat](https://sdelements.github.io/lets-chat/) server on a single node at the [Managed Cloud Platform from Dimension Data](http://cloud.dimensiondata.com/eu/en/).
+This is done with [plumbery](https://developer.dimensiondata.com/display/PLUM/Plumbery) and a template that is provided below.

 ## Requirements for this use case